-1 The Ministry of Food and Drug Safety released the "Labeling Guidelines for Alternative Foods" on November 27, 2023.
+Interest in the development of meat alternatives has surged in response to growing concerns regarding the environmental and health implications of traditional meat consumption.
+The Ministry of Food and Drug Safety released the "Labeling Guidelines for Alternative Foods" on November 27, 2023.
 These guidelines define alternative foods as those manufactured using primarily plant-based, microbial, edible insect, or cell-cultured ingredients to mimic the form, taste, and texture of conventional foods.
 The guidelines also specify labeling the requirements and criteria for alternative foods.
 While some have begun using terms such as "plant-based alternatives" instead of "meat alternatives," confusion remains regarding the scope of application and effective date of the guidelines.
 Given that the term "meat alternative" is still widely used by both consumers and the media, this study has adopted the term "meat alternative."
+The market for plant-based and lab-grown (cultured) meat products is projected to grow substantially in the coming years.
+Globally, the market for meat alternatives was valued at \$187.8 billion in 2023, which is anticipated to expand at a compound annual growth rate of 42.4% from 2024 to 2030 (Grand View Research, 2024).

+South Korea has witnessed a significant increase in the production and consumption of meat alternatives.
+The domestic market for alternative foods reached 89.5 billion won in 2022, demonstrating a remarkable 48.3% annual growth rate since 2020 (Ministry of Food and Drug Safety, 2023).
+Major food franchises and corporations have been at the forefront of introducing meat alternatives in the South Korean market.
+Lotteria, a popular fast-food chain, was the first to launch a vegan burger in 2019, followed by the introduction of "Miracle Burger" and "Sweet Earth Awesome Burger" in 2020.
+Burger King joined the trend with its "Plant-Based Whopper."
+Key food companies are actively developing plant-based meat products for their own brands.
 Shinsegae Food's "Better Meat" and Lotte Wellfood's "Zero Meat" are examples of such initiatives.
 Whether these burgers and plant-based meat alternatives will become successful on the market depends on whether consumes will adopt a new plant-based burgers or alternatives in their diet.
 Consequently, it is important to study consumers preferences for alternative meat products.
-Shinsegae Foods (2023) reported that 68% of Korean consumers in their 20s and 30s hold a favorable opinion of plant-based meat.
-While this survey shows that 49% of Korean Millennials have experience consuming plant-based meat, the survey also found that 81% of Korean Millennials indicated they were very or extremely likely to purchase novel food products.
+Shinsegae Foods (2023) reported that 68% of Korean Millennials have experience consuming plant-based meat, the survey also found that 81% of Korean Millennials indicated they were very or extremely likely to purchase novel food products.